Search

 Image annotation for supervised learning – A data scientist positions bounding boxes with labels for the class “person”.

-What is unsupervised learning?
+What is Unsupervised Learning?

 Unsupervised learning is a type of machine learning algorithm that doesn’t require any training data with labels.
-Instead, unsupervised learning algorithms are fed a set of data and they learn to automatically group similar items together or find patterns in the data.
+Instead, unsupervised learning algorithms are fed a set of data and they learn to automatically group similar items or find patterns in the data.

 This means that unsupervised learning algorithms can be used for tasks such as image segmentation, dimensionality reduction, and clustering.

-• In image segmentation, unsupervised learning algorithms are used to automatically group similar pixels together into coherent objects in an image.
+• In image segmentation, unsupervised learning algorithms are used to automatically group similar pixels into coherent objects in an image.

 • In dimensionality reduction, unsupervised learning algorithms are used to reduce the number of dimensions in a dataset while preserving most of the information in the data (e.g., for image data compression).